-“Aunty,” Jem spoke up, “Atticus says you can choose your friends but you sho’ can’t choose your family, an’ they’re still kin to you no matter whether you acknowledge ’em or not, and it makes you look right silly when you don’t.”
+“Aunty,” Jem spoke up, “Atticus says you can choose your friends, but you sho’ can’t choose your family, and they’re still kin to you no matter whether you acknowledge ’em or not, and it makes you look right silly when you don’t.”

 To Kill a Mockingbird contains many immutable truths such as these.

-To the school boards who feel the need to ban this wonderful book with a multitude of valuable life lessons I would simply say this:
+To the school boards who feel the need to ban this excellent book with a multitude of valuable life lessons, I would say this:

-I have read this book a few times and I could find no life lessons that are iniquitous or unsuitable for children to learn, nor have I found any that should be banned from schools.
-In fact, the handful of life lessons I have shared here are ones that should be taught to all school children.
+I have read this book a few times, and I could find no life lessons that are iniquitous or unsuitable for children to learn, nor have I found any that should be banned from schools.
+The handful of life lessons I have shared here should be taught to all school children.
 And it wouldn’t hurt for some adults to learn them also.